How Much Does a Pembroke Welsh Corgi Cost? (2023 Price Guide)

-Depending on the food that you choose to feed them and whether you opt for insurance, Corgis do not have massive monthly costs, and around $100 is a great place to budget around.
-The first year will be the most expensive, after which, the costs will level out somewhat for a while and then rise again as they enter their senior years.
+Depending on the food that you choose to feed them and whether you opt for insurance, Corgis do not have massive monthly costs, and around $100 is a great amount to budget.
+The first year will be the most expensive, after which the costs will level out somewhat for a while and then rise again as they enter their senior years.

 Additional Costs to Factor In